lsscecilia/GraphVisualisation/README.md

 -c color, default = false --> used when there is color coding -l no node label, default = false
 -e no edges, default = false

+additional features:
--k link conseqeuence nodes, default = false --> only works if node is numeric -d differentiate edges for those len > median edge len & plot histogram for the edge length -u have color coding in txt file, but do not want different color
+-k link conseqeuence nodes instead of actual edges, default = false --> only works if node is numeric -d differentiate edges for those len > median edge len & plot histogram for the edge length -u have color coding in txt file, but do not want different color
 ```
+output will be .png file

 #### Interactive Graph + Non-interactive Graph